zkytony/genmos_object_search/ros/old_docs.md

 # Documentation OUTDATED

-The sloop_ros package can be thought of as wrapping a ROS interface around a SLOOP agent, which allows the SLOOP agent to interact with real robot sensor inputs and execute actions in the real world.
+The sloop_object_search package can be thought of as wrapping a ROS interface around a SLOOP agent, which allows the SLOOP agent to interact with real robot sensor inputs and execute actions in the real world.